ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Verification key requirements {#verification-key}

+The verification key is shared between aggregators and must be kept secret from clients.
+If a client gains access, they can create reports with invalid values which will pass verification.

 The verification key for a task SHOULD be chosen before any reports are generated so that it is independent of any reports.
 Moreover, it SHOULD be fixed for the lifetime of the task and not be rotated.
 One way to ensure